-Shortly after the Maliki government took office on May 20, 2006, Iran's Foreign Minister Manuchehr Mottaki led a visit to Iraq, during which Iraq's Foreign Minister,

-Hoshyar Zebari supported Iran's right to pursue "peaceful" nuclear technology, while also stating that Iraq does not want "any of [its] neighbors to have weapons of mass destruction."
-Maliki visited Iran during September 13-14, 2006, signing agreements to on cross border immigration, intelligence sharing, and commerce, and threatening to expel the 3,400 members of the Iranian opposition group People's Mojahedin Organization of Iran (PMOI), based in Iraq during Saddam's rule and now confined by U.S.-led forces to a camp near the Iranian border.
-During Maliki's visit to Iran during August 8-9, 2007 - during which the Iranian pledge to curb aid to Shiite militias was made - Maliki signed an agreement with Iran to build pipelines between Basra and Iran's city of Abadan to transport crude and oil products for their swap arrangements; the agreement was finalized on November 8, 2007.
-He also invited Ahmadinejad to Iraq; Ahmadinejad made the visit, a first since the 1979 Islamic revolution, on March 2-3, 2008.
-During the trip, in which he was warmly welcomed at the highest levels of the Iraqi government, Ahmadinejad said the Iraqi people reject the U.S. presence.
+After the Maliki government took office on May 20, 2006, Iran's Foreign Minister Manuchehr Mottaki visited Iraq, during which Iraq's Foreign Minister, Hoshyar Zebari supported Iran's right to pursue "peaceful" nuclear technology, while also stating that Iraq does not want "any of [its] neighbors to have weapons of mass destruction."
+Maliki visited Iran during September 13-14, 2006, signing agreements to on cross border immigration, intelligence sharing, and commerce, and threatening to expel the 3,400 members of the Iranian opposition group People's Mojahedin Organization of Iran (PMOI), based in Iraq during Saddam's rule and now confined by U.S.-led forces to a camp (Ashraf) near the Iranian border.
+During Maliki's visit to Iran during August 8-9, 2007 - during which an Iranian pledge to curb aid to Shiite militias was made - Maliki signed an agreement with Iran to build pipelines between Basra and Iran's city of Abadan to transport crude and oil products for their swap arrangements; the agreement was finalized on November 8, 2007.
+In response to a Maliki invitation, Ahmadinejad visited Iraq, a first since the 1979 Islamic revolution, on March 2-3, 2008.
 In conjunction with the visit, Iran announced \$1 billion in credits for Iranian exports to Iraq, and the two sides signed seven agreements for cooperation in the areas of insurance, customs treatment, industry, education, environmental protection, and transportation.
-Others believe that Iraq's cabinet vote not to attend the November 27, 2007, Middle East summit in Annapolis was out of respect for Iran.
+In conjunction with another Maliki visit to Iran (June 8), Iran's Supreme Leader Ali Khamene'i said that a proposed U.S.-Iraq defense pact under negotiation would perpetuate U.S. interference in Iraq.
+Additional defense agreements to cooperate on mine clearance and searches for missing Iran-Iraq war soldiers were signed in the course of the Maliki visit.
+In May 2008, Iran also signed an agreement to construct power lines to increase electricity flow into Iraq.